EXECUTIVE VICE PRESIDENT, BALLPARK ENTERTAINMENT, PROMOTIONS & PRODUCTION

-One of the most recognizable public address voices in the game, Chuck Morgan is in his 42nd year in professional baseball.
-The longtime Rangers employee serves as the club’s public address announcer and oversees all scoreboard and video production for all Rangers home games.
+One of the most recognizable public address voices in the game, Chuck Morgan is in his 43rd year in professional baseball.
+The longtime Rangers employee serves as the Club’s public address announcer and oversees all scoreboard and video production for all Rangers home games.
 In addition, Morgan also is responsible for the Rangers promotional schedule each year.
-He has been with the Rangers for 37 of the last 38 seasons beginning with the 1983 campaign.
+He has been with the Rangers for 38 of the last 39 seasons, beginning with the 1983 campaign.

-Morgan has announced the starting lineups for 2,972 consecutive Major League Baseball games.
-He has not missed a home game in Texas or Kansas City since he started in Major League Baseball 38 years ago.
+Morgan has announced the starting lineups for 3,001 consecutive Major League Baseball games.
+He has not missed a home game in Texas or Kansas City since he started in Major League Baseball 39 years ago.
+The microphone he used to announce his 3,000th consecutive game on September 26 last year and for the 2020 World Series was added to the National Baseball Hall of Fame and Museum’s collection in Cooperstown, New York.

 In addition to his tenure with the Rangers, Morgan has also worked for the Kansas City Royals (2002) and Nashville Sounds (1978-1980).
 For six years, he was the public address announcer on Major League Baseball video games for X-Box, PlayStation and Nintendo.